any-js/najaxjs/README.md

 Features
 ------------

 - <b>najaxjs</b>.
+Ajax simple library.
 You can use ajax easily and customize request & response behaviors.

 - Supported _response-type_ is <code>raw text / json / jsonp / html / script / csv / or others...</code>
   And it has many ajax options, <code>async / sync / retry / timeout / cache / or others</code> by <code>Nx object</code>.